maraakate/gsmaster/readme.txt

  This feature is included since this code could be modified to provide master services for other games.

  -serverlist <filename> - Adds servers from a list.
 Hostnames are supported.
  Format is <ip>,<query port>,<gamename> i.e. maraakate.org,27982,daikatana.

+ -httpenable - grabs HTTP lists of QW, Q2, and Q1 from QTracker and other places.

 ...
 Original Readme...